 A good way to become familiar with Edge Microgateway is to set it up and run it.
-See the Setting up and configuring Edge Microgateway for all the steps.
-Setting up and configuring Edge Microgateway illustrates many of the concepts discussed in this section.
+See the Setting up and configuring Edge Microgateway for all the steps and practical illustrations of many of the concepts discussed in this section.

 Why use Edge Microgateway?

 Moving the API management component close to backend target applications can reduce network latency.
 While you can install Apigee Edge on-premises in a private cloud, a full deployment of Apigee Edge is necessarily large and complex to support its full feature-set and data-heavy features like key management, monetization, and analytics.
 This means that deploying Apigee Edge on premises in each data-center is not always desirable.

 With Edge Microgateway, you get a relatively small footprint application running close to your backend applications.
 And, you get to leverage full Apigee Edge for analytics, security, and other features.

 This section illustrates several possible deployment scenarios for Edge Microgateway.